Edit Metadata module

-Indicating which column contains the class label, or the values you want to categorize or predict
+Indicating which column contains the class label or contains the values you want to categorize or predict.

-Changing date/time values to a numeric value, or vice versa
+Changing date/time values to numeric values or vice versa.

-Use Edit Metadata any time you need to modify the definition of a column, typically to meet requirements for a downstream module.
-For example, some modules can work only with specific data types, or require flags on the columns, such as
+Use Edit Metadata anytime you need to modify the definition of a column, typically to meet requirements for a downstream module.
+For example, some modules work only with specific data types or require flags on the columns, such as

-After performing the required operation, you can reset the metadata to its original state.
+After you perform the required operation, you can reset the metadata to its original state.

-In Azure Machine Learning Studio (classic), add Edit Metadata module to your experiment and connect the dataset you want to update.
-You can find it under Data Transformation, in the Manipulate category.
+In Azure Machine Learning designer, add the Edit Metadata module to your pipeline and connect the dataset you want to update.
+You can find the module in the Data Transformation category.

-Click Launch the column selector and choose the column or set of columns to work with.
-You can choose columns individually, by name or index, or you can choose a group of columns, by type.
+Click Edit column in the right panel of the module and choose the column or set of columns to work with.
+You can choose columns individually by name or index, or you can choose a group of columns by type.

 Select the Data type option if you need to assign a different data type to the selected columns.
-Changing the data type might be needed for certain operations: for example, if your source dataset has numbers handled as text, you must change them to a numeric data type before using math operations.
+You might need to change the data type for certain operations.
+For example, if your source dataset has numbers handled as text, you must change them to a numeric data type before using math operations.

-If multiple columns are selected, you must apply the metadata changes to all selected columns.
-For example, let's say you choose 2-3 numeric columns.
-You could change them all to a string data type, and rename them in one operation.
+If you select multiple columns, you must apply the metadata changes to all selected columns.
+For example, let's say you choose two or three numeric columns.
+You can change them all to a string data type and rename them in one operation.
 However, you can't change one column to a string data type and another column from a float to an integer.

-If you do not specify a new data type, the column metadata is unchanged.
+If you don't specify a new data type, the column metadata is unchanged.

-Changes of data type affect only the metadata that is associated with the dataset and how the data is handled in downstream operations.
-The actual column values are not altered unless you perform a different operation (such as rounding) on the column.
+The column type and values will change after you perform the Edit Metadata operation.
 You can recover the original data type at any time by using Edit Metadata to reset the column data type.

 If you change any type of number to the DateTime type, leave the DateTime Format field blank.
-Currently, it is not possible to specify the target data format.
+Currently it isn't possible to specify the target data format.

 Select the Categorical option to specify that the values in the selected columns should be treated as categories.

-For example, you might have a column that contains the numbers 0,1 and 2, but know that the numbers actually mean "Smoker", "Non smoker" and "Unknown".
-In that case, by flagging the column as categorical you can ensure that the values are not used in numeric calculations, only to group data.
+For example, you might have a column that contains the numbers 0, 1, and 2, but know that the numbers actually mean "Smoker," "Non-smoker," and "Unknown."
+In that case, by flagging the column as categorical you ensure that the values are used only to group data and not in numeric calculations.

 Use the Fields option if you want to change the way that Azure Machine Learning uses the data in a model.

-Feature: Use this option to flag a column as a feature, for use with modules that operate only on feature columns.
+Feature: Use this option to flag a column as a feature in modules that operate only on feature columns.
 By default, all columns are initially treated as features.

-Label: Use this option to mark the label (also known as the predictable attribute, or target variable).
-Many modules requires that at least one (and only one) label column be present in the dataset.
+Label: Use this option to mark the label, which is also known as the predictable attribute or target variable.
+Many modules require that exactly one label column is present in the dataset.

-In many cases, Azure Machine Learning can infer that a column contains a class label, but by setting this metadata you can ensure that the column is identified correctly.
-Setting this option does not change data values, only the way that some machine learning algorithms handle the data.
+In many cases, Azure Machine Learning can infer that a column contains a class label.
+By setting this metadata, you can ensure that the column is identified correctly.
+Setting this option does not change data values.
+It changes only the way that some machine-learning algorithms handle the data.

-Have data that doesn't fit into these categories?
-For example, your dataset might contain values such as unique identifiers that are not useful as variables.
-Sometimes IDs can cause problems when used in a model.
+Do you have data that doesn't fit into these categories?
+For example, your dataset might contain values such as unique identifiers that aren't useful as variables.
+Sometimes such IDs can cause problems when used in a model.

-Fortunately "under the covers" Azure Machine Learning keeps all your data, so you don't have to delete such columns from the dataset.
+Fortunately, Azure Machine Learning keeps all of your data, so that you don't have to delete such columns from the dataset.
 When you need to perform operations on some special set of columns, just remove all other columns temporarily by using the Select Columns in Dataset module.
 Later you can merge the columns back into the dataset by using the Add Columns module.